Get insider access

 3. Best Mid-Range All-In-One Printer

-If you need something for home use but don't want to go too cheap, the mid-range tier is where you'll find the best options.
+If you're looking for a more modest printer to use at home but still have a moderate print load and need a wide range of features, the mid-range tier is where you'll find the best options.
 Our pick is the Brother MFC-J4335DW, an inkjet model.
 It's more compact and affordable than the laser models we recommend above.
 You still get many features, like an ADF-equipped scanner, wide connectivity options, and fast printing speed.
-It produces high-quality documents, and while it doesn't have the best color accuracy or the widest color gamut, printed photos still look very detailed.
+It produces high-quality documents, and while it doesn't have the best color accuracy or the widest color gamut, printed photos still look decent for casual or home use.

-Although it isn't a supertank printer, it still yields a large number of prints, which means you won't have to regularly replace the cartridges.
-The input tray holds 150 sheets of paper, which is likely enough for most households with a few people sharing the printer.
-If you print more and want to minimize the number of times you need to refill the tray, you can get the slightly more costly Brother MFC-L4535DW variant, which has an additional 250-sheet tray, bringing the total capacity to 400 sheets.
+Although it isn't a supertank printer, it still yields a large number of prints, so you won't have to replace the cartridges regularly.
+The input tray holds 150 sheets of paper, which is likely enough for most households, with a few people sharing the printer.
+If you print more and want to minimize the times you need to refill the tray, you can get the slightly more costly Brother MFC-L4535DW variant, which has an additional 250-sheet tray, bringing the total capacity to 400 sheets.
 It also has a larger control panel and more connectivity options, including an Ethernet port and NFC support.

 See our review